-Although all of our inks are water-resistant, the best way to look after your Print & Press fabrics is to dry clean them, and we always recommend this for all of our fabric types.
+Although all of our inks are water-resistant, the best way to look after your Print & Press fabrics is to dry clean them, and we recommend this for all fabric types.
 If you are printing your fabrics to sell, we would suggest you try different washing techniques before you find one you are happy to recommend to your customers.
-In our experience, ‘dry clean’, and ‘gentle hand wash’ work best.

-If you do want to wash your fabrics in water, we would suggest the following steps:
+If you do want to wash your fabrics in water, you can try the following steps*:

 - Iron the reverse of your fabric at the hottest suitable temperature for at least 20 seconds.